IT3038C/IT3038C.github.io/docs/week-9.md

 r = requests.get('https://analytics.usa.gov').content
 ```

-Now “r” contains the content of the page analytics.usa.gov.
-We can then turn that into what's called a “Soup” object and use it for parsing the data into readable chunks.
+Now "r" contains the content of the page analytics.usa.gov.
+We can then turn that into what's called a "Soup" object and use it for parsing the data into readable chunks.

 TIP: If you're wondering what the datatype of a variable might be, simply do type(varname)